 Overview of Cloud Threats Category

 This document provides an overview of the rule sets in the Cloud Threats category, the required data sources, and configuration you can use to tune the alerts generated by each rule set.
-These rule sets help identify threats in Google Cloud environments using Cloud Audit Logs, and include the following:
+These rule sets help identify threats in Google Cloud environments using Google Cloud data and in AWS environments using AWS data.

 • Admin Action: Activity associated with administrative actions, deemed suspicious but potentially legitimate depending on organizational use.